 This amazing dessert is wonderful sprinkled with confectioners’ sugar, served with chocolate sauce or curls, and fresh raspberries.

 Here’s a close up.
-The White Chocolate Cream Cheese Filling is magnificent!
+The White Chocolate Cheesecake Filling is magnificent!

 Don’t you want a taste of this gorgeous dessert right now???